Handheld game console: Analogue Pocket

-The Analogue Pocket is a FPGA-based handheld game console designed and manufactured by Analogue, Inc., It is designed to play games designed for handhelds of the fourth, fifth and sixth generation of video game consoles.
+The Analogue Pocket is a FPGA-based handheld game console designed and manufactured by Analogue, It is designed to play games designed for handhelds of the fourth, fifth and sixth generation of video game consoles.
 The console features a design reminiscent of the Game Boy, with additional buttons for the supported platforms.
 It features a 3.5" 1600x1440 LTPS LCD display, an SD card port, and a link cable port compatible with Game Boy link cables.
 The Analogue Pocket uses an Altera Cyclone V processor, and is compatible with the original Game Boy, Game Boy Color and Game Boy Advance cartridges out of the box.
 With cartridge adapters (sold separately) the Analogue Pocket can play Game Gear, Neo Geo Pocket, Neo Geo Pocket Color and Atari Lynx game cartridges.
 The Analogue Pocket includes an additional FPGA, allowing 3rd party FPGA development.
 The Analogue Pocket was released in December 2021.

 Steam Deck

 The Steam Deck is a handheld computer device, developed by Valve, which runs SteamOS 3.0, a tailored distro of Arch Linux and includes support for Proton, a compatibility layer that allows most Microsoft Windows games to be played on the Linux-based operating system.
+This device and other similar ones generally are not referred to as "consoles" but more commonly as handheld style gaming computers due to effectively being IBM PC–compatible like contemporary desktop and laptop gaming PCs.
 In terms of hardware, the Deck includes a custom AMD APU based on their Zen 2 and RDNA 2 architectures, with the CPU running a four-core/eight-thread unit and the GPU running on eight compute units with a total estimated performance of 1.6 TFLOPS.
 Both the CPU and GPU use variable timing frequencies, with the CPU running between 2.4 and 3.5 GHz and the GPU between 1.0 and 1.6 GHz based on current processor needs.
 Valve stated that the CPU has comparable performance to Ryzen 3000 desktop computer processors and the GPU performance to the Radeon RX 6000 series.
 The Deck includes 16 GB of LPDDR5 RAM in a quad channel configuration.

 Valve revealed the Steam Deck on July 15, 2021, with pre-orders being made option the next day.
 The Deck was expected to ship in December 2021 to the US, Canada, the EU and the UK but was delayed to February 2022, with other regions to follow in 2022.
 Pre-orders were limited to those with Steam accounts opened before June 2021 to prevent resellers from controlling access to the device.
-Pre-orders reservations on July 16, 2021 through the Steam storefront briefly crashed the servers due to the demand.
+Pre-order reservations were on July 16, 2021, through the Steam storefront briefly crashed the servers due to the demand.
 While initial shipments are still planned by February 2022, Valve has reported to new purchasers that wider availability will be later, with the 64 GB model and 256 GB NVMe model due in Q2 2022, and the 512 GB NVMe model by Q3 2022.
 Steam Deck was released on February 25, 2022.